bureauofthefiscalservice/federalfinancialmanagement/business-exchange-standards.md

     <td>UltimateParentLegalEntityName</td>
     <td>Delete</td>
     <td>Delete</td>
-    <td>This data does not map to any of the other FM data elements.
-In DAIMS and SAM this element is associated with a UltimateParentUniqueIdentifier which is different than AwardeeOrRecipientUniqueIdentifier.
+    <td>This data elements does not map to any of the other FM data elements.
+In DAIMS and SAM.gov this element is associated with a UltimateParentUniqueIdentifier which is different than AwardeeOrRecipientUniqueIdentifier.
 AwardeeOrRecipientUniqueIdentifier maps to AwardeeOrRecipientLegalEntityName and the Legal Entity address elements already included in the FFM standards.
 Recommend replacing with LegalEntityName.  </td>
     <td><a href="https://github.com/bureauofthefiscalservice/federalfinancialmanagement/issues/28">Provide Feedback</a></td>
   </tr>
         </tbody>